 Art Students League Workshops: Register Online Here

 Monotype Starter: Intended as a step-by-step tutorial on the basics of printing and print room protocol.
 You will be certified to use the room independently upon completion.
-One session this fall.
-It starts September 8 and runs for 4 weeks on Sundays, 1-4:30 PM.
+One more session this Spring.
+It starts April 19 and runs for 4 weeks on Sundays, 1-4:30 PM.